 - 6 One day Paris itinerary for shopping

-A one day Paris itinerary
+A one day trip Paris itinerary

 Planning a one day trip to Paris

-You also need to consider the day of the week you are visiting Paris.
+You also need to consider the day of the week you are visiting when you are plan a day in Paris.
 The Louvre and Musée d’Orsay are free on the first Sunday of the month along with many other museums.
 This means they are incredibly busy, so you may wish to vary the order of your Paris itinerary.
 The Orsay is closed on Mondays and the Louvre on Tuesdays (if you visit coincides on a Tuesday, swap the closed Louvre for the Orsay).
 Wednesdays both the Louvre and Ste Chapelle are open until about 9.30pm, so you can either go at a more leisurely pace or fit more in.
 Similarly, the Orsay is open late on Thursdays, and the Louvre is open late again on Fridays.

-Basic itinerary for a day trip to Paris
+Basic day trip to Paris itinerary

 - Notre Dame Cathedral;